codersuryans/A2ZSTRIVERDSASHEET/README.md

 ✅ **Largest Element in an Array**
 ✅ **Second Largest Element in an Array (without sorting)**
 ✅ **Check if the Array is Sorted**
+✅ Day 3

+Check if the Array is Sorted

+Remove Duplicates from Sorted Array

+Left Rotate an Array by One Place

+Left Rotate an Array by D Places

+✅ Day 4

+Union of Two Sorted Arrays

+Intersection of Two Sorted Arrays

+Find the Missing Element in an Array

+Maximum Consecutive Ones

+💡 Consistency is the key!
+Each day I’m solving problems and getting one step closer to mastering DSA. 💻

 📌 **Concepts Learned**:
 - Recursive approach to insertion sort.